aholstenson/ataraxia/packages/ws-client/README.md

 Client that connects to a [Ataraxia network](https://github.com/aholstenson/ataraxia) using a websocket.
-This module makes it possible for NodeJS-instances (using `ws`) and browsers (using Webpack, Browserify, JSPM or a similar packaging tool) to connect to a network running [websocket server](https://github.com/aholstenson/ataraxia/tree/master/packages/ws-server).
+This module makes it possible for NodeJS-instances (using `ws`) and browsers to connect to a network running [websocket server](https://github.com/aholstenson/ataraxia/tree/master/packages/ws-server).

 ## Installation